koszeggy/KGySoft.Drawing/README.md

 #### Examples:

-> ⚠️ _Note:_ Please note that multi layered high color GIF images might be mistakenly rendered as animations by some decoders, including browsers.
-Still images do not contain the Netscape application extension and do not have any delays.
-Such images are processed properly by GDI+ on Windows, the `System.Drawing` `Bitmap` and `Image` classes and the application built on GDI+ such as Windows Paint.

 |Description|Image Example|
 |--|--|
 | True color GIF animation.
 The last frame has 29,731 colors.
 The Granger Rainbow has been generated from an alpha gradient bitmap by [this code](https://github.com/koszeggy/KGySoft.Drawing/blob/9157c58a24f29174e3475f89d0990a28f81691aa/KGySoft.Drawing.UnitTest/UnitTests/Imaging/GifEncoderTest.cs#L693). | ![True color GIF animation (29,731 colors)](KGySoft.Drawing/Help/Images/GifAnimationTrueColor.gif) |